Write the Subject and Preview Text

 - [Write the Email Body](https://mailrith.com/guides/write-the-body.md): A good email has one main point, enough context, and one clear next step.

-- [Design for Phones First](https://mailrith.com/guides/design-for-phones.md): Most subscribers will scan quickly, so the email must be readable on a small screen.
+- [Design for Phones First](https://mailrith.com/guides/design-for-phones.md): Most subscribers scan emails quickly, so the email must be easy to read on a small screen.

-- [Use Personalization Carefully](https://mailrith.com/guides/personalization.md): Personalization is useful when the data is reliable and awkward when the data is missing or wrong.
+- [Use Personalization Carefully](https://mailrith.com/guides/personalization.md): Personalization works well when subscriber data is reliable.
+It feels awkward when subscriber data is missing or wrong.